search this site

 The Tufted Titmouse, Baeolophus bicolor, is a small songbird from North America, a species in the tit and chickadee family (Paridae).

 The Scolopacidae are a large family of waders, (known as shorebirds in North America).The majority of these species eat small invertebrates picked out of the mud or soil.
 Different lengths of bills enable different species to feed in the same habitat, particularly on the coast, without direct competition for food.

 Flamingos often stand on one leg, the other tucked beneath the body.
 Recent research has indicated that standing on one leg may allow the birds to conserve more body heat.
 Flamingos feed their young with a pink milk called 'crop milk.'
 Young flamingos hatch with grey plumage, but adults range from light pink to bright red due to aqueous bacteria and beta carotene obtained from their food supply.
-A well-fed, healthy flamingo is more vibrantly coloured and thus a more desirable mate.
+A well-fed, healthy flamingo is more vibrantly colored and thus a more desirable mate.
 A white or pale flamingo, however, is usually unhealthy or malnourished.

 The Barn Owl (Tyto alba) is the most widely distributed species of owl, and one of the most widespread of all birds

 Originally, these birds nested in large hollow trees, but now they mainly nest in man-made structures such as large open chimneys.

 Hummingbirds are birds comprising the family Trochilidae.
 They are among the smallest of birds, and include the smallest extant bird species, the Bee Hummingbirds.
 They can hover in mid-air by rapidly flapping their wings 12–90 times per second (depending on the species).
 They can also fly backwards, and are the only group of birds able to do so.